 Now you are ready to use it whenever you need extra stretch in your finished item.
 It's a useful technique that will help make the cuffs of socks, sleeves, stocking hats, and necklines more comfortable to wear.
 If you've been having problems with your knitting resulting in an opening for the garment that needs more give, try switching to the stretchy bind off stitch.
 The best part is that if you don't like it, you can just rip out the row and finish it in a different way.

-One trick if you need even more stretch is to do the bind off on a larger pair of needles than you have used for the cuff up until that point.
+If you need even more stretch, do the bind off on a larger pair of needles than you used for the cuff up until that point.

 Patterns That Use the Stretchy Bind Off